 The Elder Rights department will review police reports for older victims of crime, which are provided to the Elder Rights department through partnerships with local law enforcement agencies, contact the crime victims, and document any activities undertaken on behalf of each crime victim and any services, information, and referrals provided to each crime victim.
 The Elder Rights department will document the type of crime that occurred, any items that were stolen/damaged as a result of the crime, and any financial losses to the victim.
-The Elder Rights departments and other community partners, as applicable, in order to improve awareness of the importance of these services.
+The Elder Rights department will share this data with police departments and other community partners, as applicable, in order to improve awareness of the importance of these services.